Ssspook/CatViewer/README.md

 ![Foundation](https://img.shields.io/badge/-Foundation-lightgrey?style=for-the-badge)

 ## Usage guide
 After launching the app you will see a single cat.
-Tap `more` to fetch another one. <br>
+Tap `More` to fetch another one. <br>

 <table width="100%" border="0">
   <tr>